OdatNurd/YouTubeEditor/README.md

 Control: Install Local Dependency` to install the dependency.
 Once the dependency is in place, you can install the package.

+*NOTE* Although this package runs in the Python 3.3 plugin host, a build of Sublime Text >= 4082 is required, as the package uses some of the new API's available only in those builds.

-In order to use this package, you need to set yourself up with YouTube API access from the google developer console.
+Additionally, in order to use this package, you need to set yourself up with YouTube API access from the google developer console.
 Once your app is set up, edit the YouTubeEditor settings and include the required keys in your custom configuration.